zthurman/fizzpy/README.md

 # FizzPyX

 Welcome to FizzPyX, a library for numerically solving various differential equations.
+This library has basically become a sandbox for learning the practice of programming, the principles of high performance scientific computing as well as solving as many differential equations as possible in one place.

+## Package Requirements

+* This library is being built for use on Linux as a first priority, once that is complete porting over to OSX and Windows will be evaluated
+* Base project requirements are NumPy, Math and Matplotlib, some variation of the project with just these simple requirements will always exist for simplicity's sake
+* For the more adventurous among us there will also be the more facerollonkeyboard llvmlite/Numba implementation in an attempt to break all traditional pythonic speed barriers -If using PyCharm create a Conda environment
+    -Install llvmlite
+    -Install Numba

 ## Intended Functionality
 * This library is meant to be used for generating solution arrays for differential equations
+* The FizzPyXScipy file has all of the model ready to be solved SciPy fashion
-* The base of the project is FizzPyX.py and the solutionGenerator method therein
+* For the more adventurous, the base of the DIY project is FizzPyX.py and the solutionGenerator function therein
 * Note, modelDictionary and solverDictionary are the master lists of models with their dimensions and solvers
 * Valid model inputs at this time are:
     -'VDP', for the Van Der Pol oscillator